-Handling a 40 footer with 5 or fewer crew requires a rig, sail and deck plan that simplifies sail handling.
-New technology developed for the Vendee Globe, Volvo Race and other extreme offshore sailing events, is trickling down faster than ever, particularly in new furling systems.
-The J/121 class sail inventory features an AP furling J1 jib, a hoistable furling J4 inside the forestay, a furling Code Zero flown from the bowsprit, and up to two A-sails on top-down furlers.
-Each headsail is dedicated to its own furler, meaning less hands on the foredeck and more compact sail stowage below.
+Handling a 40 footer with fewer crew requires a rig, sail and deck plan that simplifies sail handling.
+New technology developed for the Vendee Globe, Ocean Race and other extreme offshore sailing events, is trickling down faster than ever, particularly in new furling systems.
+The J/121 base sail inventory features an AP furling J1 jib, a hoistable furling J4 inside the forestay, a furling Code Zero with top-down furler flown from the bowsprit, and an all-purpose A2 asymmetric spinnaker.
+Each headsail is dedicated to its own furler/snuffer, meaning less hands on the foredeck and more compact sail stowage below.
 Combine that with a mainsail on slides that can be quickly adjusted to three different sizes (via a double reef system) and you have a versatile, manageable sail combination across most wind/sea conditions.

 Versatile, Ergonomic Cockpit

 J/121’s ergonomic cockpit builds upon the award-winning J/111 design, with excellent working space, protection from the elements behind an optional dodger, and exceptional twin steering stations that allow the driver to straddle the wheel and reach all the mainsail controls while driving.
 Clean line sights forward from the helm and trimming positions provide immediate gear-changing input.